 Pre-Roll / VOD Advice for Site Owners

-Tip: You are unlikely to get the full amount of impressions from your pages containing videos on them due to issues loading, as well as a high level of skipping on video ads, and the standard practice of putting a 1/24 frequency cap on your VOD ads.
-All of these combined mean that you should be seeing at least 1,000 video views per month before considering this type of ad.
+You are unlikely to get the full amount of impressions from your pages containing videos.
+This is due to issues loading, as well as a high level of skipping on video ads.
+These combined mean that you should be seeing at least 1,000 video views per month before considering this type of ad.

 Pre-Roll / VOD Advice for Ad Buyers

 If you have the ability and budget to produce and buy VOD advertising then you should seriously consider it.
-Still a somewhat fragmented market, video ads can be bought from most regular ad networks as well as a some specialising in video only.
+Still a somewhat fragmented market, video ads can be bought from most regular ad networks as well as some specialising in video-only.

 Before purchasing a video ad it is vital to make sure that you have decided what you want from it.
-If it is a branding exercise then you should hope for high user view time percentages, however if you are using to channel sales then a high CTR is likely your goal.
-Whichever you choose, make sure you communicate what you are looking for to whoever you buy the ad space from, so that they can optimise your campaign towards your goal.
+If it is a branding exercise then you should hope for high user view time percentages.
+However, if you are using these ads to channel sales then a high CTR is likely your goal.